VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 so that backend knows how to process a file, but `DISPLAY_NAME` sometime doesn't contain it.
-So I check extension in `hasKnownExtension`, if it's empty I try to guess it based on mime type.
+So I check extension in `hasKnownExtension`, if it's empty I try to guess file`s extension based on mime type.

 You may noticed that some file types like rtf has many corresponding mime types.
 Try to specify all possible options,